 shippers do not need a regulatory number.

-a USDOT Number online through this website ($300 service fee).
+Number online through this website FREE.
 Click the link below to start the application process:

 4. What happens after I get a USDOT Number?

 1. You will be enrolled in the New

 Entrant Program.
 Effective January 1, 2003, all first-time carrier applicants for

 a USDOT Number are automatically enrolled in the USDOT's New Entrant Safety Assurance Program.

 This program requires new entrants to pass a safety audit within 90 days and maintain acceptable roadside safety performance

 over an initial 18-month probationary period before they are given permanent registration status.